bayespy/bayespy/INSTALL.rst

     pip install numpy --upgrade
     pip install scipy matplotlib --upgrade

 Note that this may take several minutes.
-You also need to install Cython and h5py, for instance, from PyPI:
+You also need to instal h5py, for instance, from PyPI:

 .. code-block:: console

-    pip install cython h5py
+    pip install h5py

 If you have problems installing any of these packages, refer to the manual of that package.